talk2viren/umermansoor.github.io/_posts/2017-03-19-tweaking-tcp-for-real-time-applications-nagle-algorithm-and-delayed-acknowledgment.md

 ## Nagle's Algorithm

-Normally, TCP sends data out each time it receives it from the application and tacks on a header.
-If the application is sending a lot of small messages, the headers can add a lot of overhead (Each TCP+IP header is 40 bytes so if we are sending 1-byte of data, it's sent as 41-byte packet on the network.)
-Nagle's algorithm is way to reduce the overhead by combining small messages into a larger message.
+If there's no congestion, TCP is supposed to send data out as soon as it receives it from the application, after tacking on a header.
+If the application is generating a lot of small messages, the headers can add a lot of overhead (Each TCP+IP header is 40 bytes so if we are sending 1-byte of data, it's sent as 41-byte packet on the network.)
+Nagle's algorithm is way to reduce the overhead by combining many small messages into a single message.
 In other words, **it is a technique to make TCP more efficient by reducing the number of packets that are sent over the network**.

 Nagle's algorithm works great for most TCP applications like video streaming or the high-volume network sniffer I wrote, which produced data at a very high rate for a few consumers (TCP clients.)
 But it doesn't work in this case where, even though Edge Server has tens of thousands of concurrent clients, there's only a small amount of data (a chat message ~ 100 bytes) for each client.